herodotdigital/GKRToast/README.md

 # GKRToast
-iOS replay for Android Toast massages, made with easy customization in mind.
+iOS replay for Android Toast messages made with easy customization in mind.

 ## How to use